HARDNicker/Compendium-of-C-Tasks/README.md

 First file :  "In a one-dimensional array consisting of N integers, calculate:"
                    "1.index of the element closest to the geometric mean of the elements"
                    "2.sum of products of all possible different pairs of array elements"

+Second file : Sorting an array of N characters in nonincreasing order using direct swap sorting.

  ----------------------------------------------------------------------------------------------------------------------------------------------------------
  ## Multidimensional arrays